 It is arguably at least in part the failure of the administrative system—and the Congressional deadlock which prevents Congress from addressing this administrative failure—that has resulted in the chasm between the theories of Citizens United and today’s reality.
 I have already referred to the failure of the IRS to address the problem of political groups masquerading as tax exempt nonprofits in order to hide their donors, and the SEC’s failure to require the disclosure of political activity to shareholders that the Supreme Court stated would occur.

 But the FEC’s epic failure to fulfill its role requires a little more explanation.
 The FEC was created by Congress in the post-Watergate reforms as an independent regulatory agency.
-It has six commissioners, “not more than three from any one party”, and by statute requires four votes to take any action—to open an investigation, issue subpoenas, make findings of fact, sue in court to enforce its judgements, or issue advisory opinions and regulations.
-This four vote requirement reflected Congress’s concern that no one party be able to seize control of the FEC and use it as a partisan political tool.
+It has six commissioners, “not more than three from any one party”, and by statute requires four votes to take any action—to open an investigation, issue subpoenas, make findings of fact, sue in court to enforce its judgments, or issue advisory opinions and regulations.
+This four-vote requirement reflected Congress’s concern that no one party be able to seize control of the FEC and use it as a partisan political tool.

 The agency has long struggled with issues of “regulatory capture” because it regulates the activity of the two major political parties, all members of Congress, and the President, and those are the very players who determine who to appoint to the Commission.
 The FEC was blamed for the advent of “soft money” in the 1980s and 1990s, for instance, because it could not bring itself to say “no” to party committees.
-Nonetheless, for most of its existence the FEC was seen as a fair and reasonably effective enforcement agency, and commissioners worked hard behind the scenes to reach compromises and avoid any 3-3 deadlocks.
+Nonetheless, for most of its existence, the FEC was seen as a fair and reasonably effective enforcement agency, and commissioners worked hard behind the scenes to reach compromises and avoid any 3-3 deadlocks.

 Today, all of that has changed.

-When I served on the Commission, though my colleagues and I sometimes disagreed about how to enforce the law, we did all agree on one thing: that the FEC’s job was to enforce the campaign finance laws passed by Congress, and faithfully implement those laws in its regulations.
+When I served on the Commission, though my colleagues and I sometimes disagreed about how to enforce the law, we did all agree on one thing: that the FEC’s job was to enforce the campaign finance laws passed by Congress and faithfully implement those laws in its regulations.

 It was the job of the courts to determine if the laws were unconstitutional, and Congress’s job to amend the statute.
 There were Commissioners who disagreed with parts of the law, but they recognized that changing the law was not one of their powers, and so left the call on whether to amend or invalidate the laws to Congress and the courts.
-I can recall a fellow Republican Commissioner once saying about a vote to take an enforcement action against a political committee for a violation of law “I’ll vote for this, but I hope we lose in court, because I think the law is wrong.”
+I can recall a fellow Republican Commissioner once saying about a vote to take enforcement action against a political committee for a violation of law “I’ll vote for this, but I hope we lose in court, because I think the law is wrong.”

 That’s not to say partisan issues never arose, but rather, when they did arise, it was most often in the context of ensuring our enforcement was evenhanded across the political spectrum.
 In my time on the FEC, I remember Commissioners of one party saying to those of another “I’ll vote for this action against one of ours, but you better vote the same way when one of yours is before us in the same situation.”